xonex2020/particulate-matter-project/readme.md

     /dev/ttyUSB0

-## The script for the Sensor: (not recommended -> please use the sensor.py from the git clone!)
+### The sensor.py script for all that want create it on there own:

 ```python
 import time, schedule, serial, influxdb_client, os